supabase/orb-sync-engine/README.md

 - This will not do an initial load of existing Orb data.
 You should use CSV loads for this.
 We might implement this in the future.
 - Backfill of data
 - Entities that are not supported through webhooks like plans and billable metrics
+- `orb-sync-lib` is not yet published as standalone npm package (could be used in serverless functions or anywhere else)

 ## Supported Webhooks